138th Infantry Regiment (United States)

+The 138th Infantry Regiment is a light infantry regiment of the United States Army and the Missouri National Guard.

+There are currently two Battalions within the 138th Infantry Regiment:

-The 138th Infantry Regiment is an infantry regiment of the United States Army and the Missouri National Guard headquartered in Kansas City, Missouri.
-Of the original regiment, only the 1st Battalion remains an active National Guard unit.
-As of 2018, the 1st Battalion, 138th Infantry Regiment is a light infantry battalion currently assigned to the 39th Infantry Brigade Combat Team.
-As of 2022, the 3rd Battalion, 138th Infantry Regiment is a light infantry battalion currently assigned to 72nd Infantry Brigade Combat Team (United States).
+The 1st Battalion, 138th Infantry Regiment is a light infantry battalion assigned to the 39th Infantry Brigade Combat Team, subordinate to the 35th Infantry Division.
+Headquartered at Jefferson Barracks.

+The 3rd Battalion, 138th Infantry Regiment is a light infantry battalion assigned to the 72nd Infantry Brigade Combat Team (United States), subordinate to the 36th Infantry Division.
+As of 2024, the unit wears the 110th Maneuver Enhancement Brigade's patch until the official alignment is completed.
+Headquartered in Kansas City, Missouri.